CPSC-1012/Spring-2024-Assignments/Assignment-02/README.md

 ### Requirements

-- Valid dat entered by the user.
+- Validate data entered by the user.
   - If an amount of people outside of the range 1 to 12 is entered; put out a message indicating the booking is unacceptable.
   - Hours must be a positive whole number (minimum value is 2)
   - Kilometers must be a positive whole number greater than 0.
   - if any validation fails, do NO further processing of the charges.
 - Calculate the charge for booked trip if all data is valid.
 - Display the inputed data and charges as shown in the sample run.